-- Identify the date, approximate form and purpose of any archaeological deposit, together with its likely extent, localised depth and quality of preservation. - Evaluate the likely impact of past land uses, and the possible presence of masking colluvial/alluvial deposits. - Establish the potential for the survival, condition and significance of environmental evidence. - Include a contingency for soil micromorphological and geochemical analysis of floor and dark earth deposits.
-In addition, particular attention should be given to the collection of micro-remains preserved within and/or directly over floors. - Establish the potential for the survival and condition of environmental evidence. - Establish an archaeological deposit model for below-ground archaeological remains across the site. - Provide sufficient information to construct an archaeological conservation strategy, dealing with preservation, the recording of archaeological deposits, working practices, timetables and orders of cost.
+- Identify the date, approximate form and purpose of any archaeological deposit, together with its likely extent, localised depth and quality of preservation. - Evaluate the likely impact of past land uses, and the possible presence of masking colluvial/alluvial deposits. - Establish the potential for the survival, condition and significance of environmental evidence. - Establish the potential for the survival and condition of environmental evidence. - Establish an archaeological deposit model for below-ground archaeological remains across the site. - Provide sufficient information to construct an archaeological conservation strategy, dealing with preservation, the recording of archaeological deposits, working practices, timetables and orders of cost.